sylumer/automators/Technology/Fantastical.md

 os: ["macOS", "iOS", "iPadOS", "watchOS"]
 ---
 # Overview
-Fantastical is a calendaring app that is available on most of the Apple platforms.
+Fantastical is a calendaring app that is available on most of the [[Apple]] platforms.
 It is well known for its natural language parsing of input to create events.
-Something which had been notably slow in Apple's own solutions when Fantastical was introduced.
+Something which had been notably slow in [[Apple|Apple's]] own solutions when Fantastical was introduced.

 Moving to a freemium-subscription model, it now offers [a range of functionality](https://flexibits.com/pricing) that retains many of the original features for free, but offers newer features around scheduling, productivity, customisation, and collaboration for those who need it via the subscription.